-- A Building (The Allied Health Building at 475 Grand Concourse) houses the library, science labs, nursing and x-ray technology labs, the President's Offices, the Children's Center and general classrooms. - B Building (500 Grand Concourse) is home to the college's Dental Hygiene Clinic, the Admissions Office and Testing Center, Student Success Coaching Unit; English, Language & Cognition, Mathematics, and Behavioral & Social Sciences academic offices; the Office of Academic Affairs; Human Resources and Information Technology departments and general purpose classrooms.
-The B Building is in the midst of a floor-by-floor phased renovation; a gut renovation of the 3rd Floor is expected to begin late 2019.
-A full replacement of the B Building's windows is expected to be completed by Summer 2019. - C Building (East Academic Complex at 450 Grand Concourse) houses the College's two theaters (Main and Repertory), the Art Gallery, the Physical Education complex including pool, gymnasium and weight room; the cafeteria, Hostos Academic Learning Center (HALC); offices and specialized classrooms for the Humanities and Business & Accounting academic departments; Academic Advisement and Student Activities' offices, general classrooms and computer labs.
-Additional offices and support services are housed in: - D Building (Savoy Manor at 120 East 149th Street @ Walton Avenue) is home to student services including Registrar, Financial Aid, Career Services, and Accessibility Resource Center, Bursar and Business Offices; Student Development and Enrollment Management Offices and the Office of Institutional Advancement.
-The Multi-Purpose conference room is also located here.
+- A Building (The Allied Health Building at 475 Grand Concourse) houses the library, science labs, nursing and x-ray technology labs, the President's Offices, the Children's Center and general classrooms.

+- B Building (500 Grand Concourse) is home to the college's Dental Hygiene Clinic, the Admissions Office and Testing Center, Student Success Coaching Unit; English, Language & Cognition, Mathematics, and Behavioral & Social Sciences academic offices; the Office of Academic Affairs; Human Resources and Information Technology departments and general-purpose classrooms.
+The B Building is in the midst of a floor-by-floor phased renovation; a gut renovation of the 3rd Floor is fully designed and will go into construction once funding is released.
+A full replacement of the B Building's windows was completed in the spring of 2020.

+- C Building (East Academic Complex at 450

+Grand Concourse) houses the College's two

+theaters (Main and Repertory), the Art

+Gallery, the Physical Education complex

+including pool, gymnasium and weight

+room; the cafeteria, Hostos Academic

+Learning Center (HALC); offices and

+specialized classrooms for the Humanities

+and Business & Accounting academic

+departments; Academic Advisement and

+Student Activities' offices, general classrooms and computer labs.

-- G Building (135 East 146th Street @ Walton Avenue) houses the Office of Administration & Finance, Campus Facilities, Procurement and Accounts Payable. - Trailer Site 5 (427 Walton Avenue) is home to the Allied Health Pipeline program, Hostos Immigration Center and the college's Payroll Department.
+- D Building (Savoy Manor at 120 East 149th Street @ Walton Avenue) is home to student services including Registrar, Financial Aid, Career Services, and Accessibility Resource Center, Bursar and Business Offices; Student Development and Enrollment Management Offices and the Office of Institutional Advancement.
+The Multi-Purpose conference room is also located here. - G Building (135 East 146th Street @ Walton Avenue) houses the Office of Administration & Finance, Campus Facilities, Procurement and Accounts Payable. - Trailer Site 5 (427 Walton Avenue) is home to the Allied Health Pipeline program and the Hostos Immigration Center.